mwrogers-unimelb/Audio-Plugins-Capstone/README.md

     numpy
     scipy
     playsound
+    jupyter

 MATLAB code should be able to run, as long as the phased array toolbox is installed.

+## Description

+Each sub-directory contains code to perform the functions as described below.

 ### array_algorithms

-Currently contains design simulations of a variety of scenarios, as well as physical tests of algorithms on real-world samples (not included in the repo).
-This includes:
+Parent python code foler.
+Currently contains design simulations of a variety of scenarios, as well as physical tests of algorithms on real-world samples (not included in the repo), and online processing.

+#### basic_algorithms

+A basic introduction and application of beamforming and DOA algorithms used in the project.

 #### design_sims